Shared Anchor Load Resolution & Capacity Verification

 8. Verify load–capacity interaction

-This converts mooring loads into capacity-verified anchor design.
+This converts mooring loads into capacity-assessed anchor design.

 Anchor System Topology